Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step1.md

 ## Installing Dependencies
 1\.
 Like we've already seen, you start by creating a simple playbook that shows that Ansible can run against your host machine.

-We've already created a playbook.yml file, but you need to confirm that:
+We've already created a playbook.yml file, but it won't show up until you add code to it.
+Go ahead and list the contents of your working directory to confirm:

 `ls`{{execute HOST1}}

 2\.
-In `playbook.yml`, we specify on which hosts the playbook should run, as well as a set of tasks to run.
-Just implement the `ping` module for now, like before:
+Now, you'll specify which hosts the playbook should run on, as well as a set of tasks to run.
+For now, you'll just implement the `ping` module for now, like before:

 <pre class="file" data-filename="playbook.yml"><blockquote>